-This is a low carb and Keto dish of scallops with herb butter sauce.
-It’s a great entree with only 3g net carbs.
+This is a tasty dish of Keto scallops with herb butter sauce.
+It’s a great low carb fish entree with only 3g net carbs.

 I just had the most delicious lunch of pan seared scallops with a browned butter sauce and some fresh herbs on top.